JoshuaGrams/philtre2d/doc/engine/physics.md

 Physics
 =======

 A physics utility module.
-Helps manage named collision categories so you don't have to remember arbitrary numbers.
+Helps manage named collision categories so you don't have to remember arbitrary numbers and has helper functions for collision queries.

 Basic Physics Usage
 -------------------